shaggy8871/frame/README.md

 FRAME
 =====

-FRAME is a dead-simple PHP framework.
+FRAME is a bare-bones PHP framework.
 Our goals:

 1. No bulky installs
 2. No yaml or ini configuration files - everything is configurable via PHP itself